Improving the Reorder Rate on QCommerce

 -

-H2: The reorder component may not effectively encourage users to explore its functionalities
+H2: The current reorder component doesn't effectively encourage users to explore its functionalities

 03